-20. For purposes of securitization it is reasonable for DEC to create one or more SPEs,7 each of which will be a Delaware limited liability company (LLC) with DEC as its sole member.
+8.20.
+For purposes of securitization it is reasonable for DEC to create one or more Special Purpose Entities ("SPEs"), each of which will be a Delaware limited liability company ("(LLC")) with DEC as its sole member.
 Any such SPE will be an "assignee" as defined in N.C.
 Gen. Stat. § 62-172(a)(2), when an interest in Storm Recovery Property is transferred, other than as security, to such SPE, and such SPE may issue Storm Recovery Bonds in accordance with this Financing Order.

-7For purposes of this Financing Order, all references to the SPE shall be applicable to all SPEs that are created to issue other series of Storm Recovery Bonds pursuant to this Financing Order.
+&lt;sup>7-For purposes of this Financing Order, all references to the SPE shall be applicable to all SPEs that are created to issue other series of Storm Recovery Bonds pursuant to this Financing Order.